melroseceballos/melroseceballos/README.md

 * 🤝  I'm open to collaborating on Projects that I can learn from and enjoy!
 * ⚡  Fun fact, I speak 5 other languages and I have 6 Ranchu Goldfish!

+## 💗 Favorite Project:
+My favorite project is called Filmove - I developed a pair application with it called Computer Vision in my repos which allows users to navigate through my app using their hand motions.
+I had so much fun developing and thinking about new functios I can utilize.
+I plan to develop it more so I can cast it to my TV that way I can eliminate the need for remote controls and simply navigate Netflix through hand-motion 🖖